 She tsked, as if I was not very bright.
 ‘Well, we died, dear.
 Remember?
 That’s why we’re here.
 Do try to keep up, Janey.
 The plane crash?
 Remember?
 We told you.
-Only we did wonder, didn’t we, Darling?
+Only we did wonder, didn’t we, Freddie Darling?
 You know, afterwards.
 Whether someone made us crash deliberately.’

 ‘We did, Poppet.’

 ‘And even at the time, you know, while we were waiting for the plane to hit the ground.
 I mean, it seemed like an unbelievably long time between realising what was going to happen and it actually happening.
 There was rather too much time to think.
-Sobered me up rather quickly.’
+Sobered me up really quickly.’